 Even though offices have become highly digitized spaces, the fact of the matter is that hordes of critical-to-business information continues to be communicated through paper.
 This includes business invoices, contracts, business cards, tax documents, travel claims, customer information forms and employee personal records.
 Businesses such healthcare, financial services, logistics and education are especially susceptible to a document-overload.

-In most offices documents are stored in files, cabinets and boxes, making the task of accessing information a time-consuming process, not to mention the ever-present risk of loss of an important business document.
+In most offices documents are stored in files, cabinets and boxes, making the task of accessing information a time-consuming process, not to mention the ever-present risk of loss of an important business document, people just end up looking for the In Confidence secure document shredding once they give up trying to organize all the documents.
 In fact problems associated with paper-based information can impact all areas of productivity.
 Alternatively, converting documents to the digital form can address many of these concerns and create hitherto unrealized efficiencies.

 6 Benefits of Scanning Business Documents

 1. Lower operating costs – Scanning documents eliminates the need to provision for document storage at the office premises.
 Instead, the additional space can be used to add value to the business via an additional sales or service desk.

 2. Reduced risk of loss – Scanning documents reduces the risk of loss of vital information as well as the risk of a lost business opportunity for lack of timely access to information.

 3. Improved employee productivity – A digital filing system makes it easier to search for information using a keyword or phrase, reducing the amount of time it takes employees to complete tasks.

 4. Anytime, anywhere access – Today document scanners come with the a one-touch functionality of sharing the scanned document across multiple platforms such as email, on the cloud and third-party applications; thereby making it easier for employees to access information remotely.